squidfunk/mkdocs-material/docs/setup/adding-social-links.md

 [:octicons-file-code-24: Source][2] ·
 :octicons-mortar-board-24: Difficulty: _moderate_

-The social links feature uses the available [icon integration][3] of Material for MkDocs.
+The social links feature uses the standard [icon integration][3] of Material for MkDocs.
 If you want to use custom icons, follow the guide explaining how to add [additional icons][4].